Human Sacrifice

 Agnes:

 Right.
-The parent– I mean, the odd thing is parents sort of want to sacrifice for their kids.
+The parent– I mean, the odd thing is parents sort of want to sacrifice

 Robin: